 Each pad in the exfoliator is textured to provide super gentle physical exfoliation.
 And these pads are soaked in a formula that contains PHAs.
 To make the formulation more nourishing and healing, it also contains several forms of soothing Centella Asiatica and hydrating hyaluronic acid.

 It is a cult favorite Korean beauty product.
-There are three types of chemical exfoliants along with adenosine, niacinamide, and papaya extract.
+There are three types of chemical exfoliants adenosine, niacinamide, and papaya extract.
 All of them work together to boost cell turnover to keep the skin smooth and bright.
 It removes excess sebum from the skin while removing dead skin cells.

 It uses fine sugar granules to gently buff the skin and kaolin clay to detoxify any impurities from the skin.
 The formulation also contains shea butter and jojoba seed oils which nourish and seal in the moisture.
 It also has some antioxidant and anti-inflammatory elements because of the grapefruit extract and raspberry seed oil.
 It’s a multifunctional K-beauty product that can be used as a mask, scrub, or even a cleansing balm.

 It is a gentle daily toner with a 1% concentration of AHAs and PHAs.
 It also contains soothing marshmallow extract to calm, soothe, and hydrate the skin.
-The milky formula contains 76% birch juice that helps skin retain moisture.
+The milky formula contains 76% birch juice that helps the skin retain moisture.
 The hydrating toner can improve skin texture and prevent breakouts while being gentle enough for everyday use.

 Olive, sunflower, apricot, and jojoba oils work together to lightly exfoliate, control sebum, and help remove and prevent blackheads for a clearer complexion.
-The PHAs are gentle in the skin and the lightweight plant-derived oils condition the skin without weighing it down.
+The PHAs are gentle on the skin and the lightweight plant-derived oils condition the skin without weighing it down.

-The toner is packed with ingredients like aloe and salicylic acid that hydrate and prep your skin for other skin care products.
+The toner is packed with ingredients like aloe and salicylic acid that hydrate and prep your skin for other skincare products.
 Aloe works on soothing and moisturizing your skin while salicylic acid has anti-inflammatory properties that will help in controlling acne.
 It also exfoliated dead skin cells and reduces sebum.

 How to Choose the Best K-beauty Exfoliator for Your Skin

 It’s not uncommon to skip exfoliation if you have sensitive skin.
-You need to choose a formulation that contain nourishing and healing ingredients.
+You need to choose a formulation that contains nourishing and healing ingredients.
 NEOGEN Dermalogy Real Cica Pads are safe for sensitive skin and they combine both methods of exfoliation.

-Working on an oily skin can be a delicate balancing act.
+Working on oily skin can be a delicate balancing act.
 If you use K-beauty products that are too drying, your skin may overcompensate by producing more oils.
-The secret is to find the right formulation that target the oil-producing bacteria while keeping the skin hydrated.
+The secret is to find the right formulation that targets the oil-producing bacteria while keeping the skin hydrated.
 Use SOME BY MI AHA-BHA-PHA 30Days Miracle Toner as it contains the right set of ingredients to remove excess sebum and remove dead cells.

 If you have dry skin then you know that it can feel rough and flaky no matter how much you hydrate it.
 That’s why it is important to exfoliate so that dead cells are removed and serums and moisturizers can penetrate the surface.
 You can use Klairs Youthful Glow Sugar Mask, which is hydrating and gentle on the skin.

-Even if you don’t face issues like oiliness, acne, dryness, or sensitivity, you skin still needs exfoliation.
+Even if you don’t face issues like oiliness, acne, dryness, or sensitivity, your skin still needs exfoliation.
 It will smoothen out the skin and tone it without stripping the essential oils.
 Use Then I Met You Birch Milk Refining Toner as it is a perfect blend of chemical exfoliants and soothing, moisture-boosting ingredients.

 It can be difficult to find the right exfoliator for combination skin as it is possible that you can have both dry and oily patches.
 In such a case, you should find a K-beauty exfoliator that can remove the dead skin cells while controlling the oil production.
-You can use a K-beauty exfoliator like Hanskin Pore Cleansing Balm (PHA) that is gentle and light on your skin.
+You can use a K-beauty exfoliator like Hanskin Pore Cleansing Balm (PHA) which is gentle and light on your skin.